nbaksalyar/rust-streaming-http-parser/README.md

     // Now we can define our callbacks here.
     //
     // Let's try to handle headers: the following callback function will be
-    // called when parser founds a header in the HTTP stream.
+    // called when parser founds a header chunk in the HTTP stream.

-    fn on_header_field(&self, header: &[u8]) -> bool {
+    fn on_header_field(&self, parser: &mut Parser, header: &[u8]) -> bool {
-        // Print the received header key
-        println!("{}: ", header);
+        // Print the received header key part println!("{}: ", header);

         // We have nothing to say to parser, and we'd like